 Society fixer banned by charity watchdog over funds meant for King’s Foundation

-The news follows a series of newspaper articles about a so-called cash-for-honours scandal.
+The news follows a series of newspaper articles about a so-called cash-for-honours and access scandal.

 Your support helps us to tell the story